-SLG Law has DUI defense attorneys with experience prosecuting and defending DUI and Criminal Traffic cases.
-With extensive knowledge from both sides, we have a unique perspective on how these cases are investigated, prosecuted and defended.
+LGL has Jacksonville DUI defense attorneys with experience prosecuting and defending DUI and Criminal Traffic cases.
+With extensive knowledge gained from both sides, our Jacksonville criminal defense lawyers have a unique perspective on how these cases are investigated, prosecuted and defended.

 What should I do if I was just arrested for DUI?